7ombie/jsii/docs/untitled.md

 	while x > 0 { console.log(x -= 1) }

-JSII tidies up some edgecases regarding blocks: In JSII, all code-blocks are either *function bodies* (or just *bodies*) that must always be wrapped in braces, or *control flow blocks* (or just *blocks*) that can either be a single formal statement (starting with a keyword), or any number of statements (of any kind) wrapped in braces.
+JSII tidies up some edgecases regarding blocks: All code-blocks are either *function bodies* (or just *bodies*) that must always be wrapped in braces, or *control flow blocks* (or just *blocks*) that can either be a single formal statement (starting with a keyword), or any number of statements (of any kind) wrapped in braces.

 Revisiting the previous example, we can see that the braces are not required in the first case: